 They want to be alone.

-If you want to get into a huge fight with an AS intimate, you can simply insist on interaction at this point.
+If you want to get into a huge fight with a ND intimate, you can simply insist on interaction at this point.
 Complain about how they never want to socialize (after they’ve spent 4 hours socializing…) or how they don’t love you enough because they don’t want to make love.
 You might watch them explode in an angry tirade.

 To get you to GO AWAY.

-Not every ND is Mozart or Einstein, but every AS usually has intense interests that they know a phenomenal amount about.
+Not every ND is Mozart or Einstein, but every ND usually has intense interests that they know a phenomenal amount about.
 They can teach you things about these interests that you would never get from anywhere else.
 They are, by and large, more than happy and excited to share what they know with you when they aren’t overstimulated.

 Great!
 Love is a wonderful thing.
-You’ll work with all of the challenges that an AS-NT relationship brings because you have found a delightful person to love.
+You’ll work with all the challenges that an ND-NT relationship brings because you have found a delightful person to love.
 Like every couple, there will be issues.
 And like most couples, most of these problems will not change.
 Sixty-nine percent of marital problems are “perpetual.”

-Okay so you have to have a code at parties that says: “Look at their face.
+Okay, so you have to have a code at parties that says: “Look at their face.
 They look bored.
 Move on.”

-And they are unlikely to say “No offense,” because it is probably difficult for them to imagine that anyone would be upset about whatever it was that you might get offended about.
+And they are unlikely to say, “No offense,” because it is difficult for them to imagine that anyone would be upset about whatever it was that you might get offended about.
 That would require putting themselves in your situation, and seeing out of your eyes…which is something they CAN NOT DO.

 But hey, as spouses go: You could do worse.